DyneXvX/Bar-Application/README.md

 I have designed this to run with multiple accounts.
 1. The table the screen is at: Table 1 for this program -- They only have access to a create order screen
 2. The bartender.
 They need to build a bar menu for everyone to order from.
 (Plus I figure house specials or sales.)
 --They also will have access to the full order screen for knowing what table ordered what
 3. The Manager: Has control over the accounts
 -- Kind of like a admin
 --Has their own menus as well as the ability to create new accounts for their employees..
+4. The Server:
+--Built so the waiter/waitress can log in the table when they start their shift.
+--This way customer can use it.
-4. The general customer screen:
+5. The general customer screen:
 --Just there before the server would log in and a way to show a standard index page.
-5. The Server:
---Built so the waiter/waitress can log in the table when they start their shift.
---This way customer can use it....
-I guess...
-Still sounds weird... but I built it anyways.
 ```

 ## General Notes about this

 ```
 Ok with this you can place drink orders based on the bartenders menu.
-The bartenders menu is customizable.
-I figure drink sales and such plus what if that want to carry something new.
-As of right now you can pick any number for your table during the order, becuase I have never seen something like this in my life and this is my best attempt and a solid guess.
+The Manager has access to all screens plus registration of new employees The Bartender makes the Drink Menu and can see the Order Queue The Server is just the log in setup for the program to run correctly with any features.
+The Customer is just a simple screen with the bar picture and a login function.

+You need to log in as the Manager first or nothing will work.
+Create your employees if you want.
+Create your Menu if you want to test the order system Create your Order from the main page.
+See the queue in the Bartenders dropdown.
 ```

 ## Known Issue

 ```
 If you try to create the same account twice it will crash.
 I have no been able to figure this out.
-Has something to do with Manager selecting roles for the new acconts However, this has nothing to do with the project I was suppose to build, I just wanted something more real and I couldn't figure out this one issue before I said I was done.
+Has something to do with Manager selecting roles for the new accounts However, this has nothing to do with the project I was suppose to build, I just wanted something more real and I couldn't figure out this one issue before I said I was done.
 ```